 Please come back home before it gets dark.

-For nouns we need to use the possessive particle, の.
+For nouns, we need to connect them using the possessive particle, の.

 Before the seminar please register your name at the reception.